zpatten/cc-chef-repo/README.md

 #### 1) I define these bash aliases for use with my ruby-related development:

+You do not need to use these; but if you want to use some of the more advanced features of this repo like gem and cookbook development; i.e. working on cucumber-chef for example; then you will want to use these.

     alias be='bundle exec'
     alias bi='bundle install'
     alias bibs='bundle install --binstubs'